UP–UST rivalry: Offseason meetings

+Volleyball

+Men's Volleyball

+UP and UST competed at the UAAP Men's Volleyball finals in Season 71.

+Women's Volleyball

 Friendship

 A UP–UST Friendship Facebook page went online after the 2010 UAAP Cheerdance Competition when the UST Salinggawi Dance Troupe rejoined the UP Pep Squad in the podium finish.
 The page gained almost 11,000 followers, who are mostly students and alumni of UP and UST, five days after the competition.

 In 2011, UST paid tribute to UST High School alumnus and then UP System President Alfredo Pascual by hosting a testimonial dinner at the UST campus.
 The banquet, arranged at the UST Quadricentennial Park, was attended by a rare collaboration between UST Singers and UP Madrigal Singers.
 UST, which already owned metal sculptures that consisted of the letters U, S, and T in black and gold, gave UP complementing letter sculptures in maroon and green colors.
 After nine years, the UST sculpture is installed at the UST Plaza Mayor, while the UP sculpture can still be seen at the UP Sunken Garden.